Our Vision

 We envision a world where Boonwurrung ancestors are acknowledged and respected.
-We strive to ensure that the good work of N'Arweet Dr Carolyn Briggs AM is upheld and continued.
-Our mission is to ensure that future generations of the Boonwurrung are understood and accepted as the First People of Melbourne, and all of Boonwurrung Country.
+We strive to ensure that the good work of N'Arweet Dr Carolyn Briggs AM and Caroline Martin is upheld and continued.
+Our mission is to ensure that future generations of the Boonwurrung are understood and accepted as the First People of Birrarung-ga (Melbourne), and all of Boonwurrung Country.

 We invite all visitors to proudly share in Boonwurrung history, culture, and connection to Country.
 Our vision is to share Boonwurrung culture as a foundational part of our ongoing story.